enkidevs/curriculum/lua/lua-core/intro-to-lua-ii/installing-lua-i.md

 ---

-# Getting Starting to Code Lua
+# Getting Started With Lua

 ---
 ## Content